Unbreakable-Syntax/cocktail_twister_sort/README.md

 # Second pointer declaration options
 There are 3 ways to declare the **j** pointer.
 The first way is to declare the **j** pointer the usual way, which is by declaring it inside the "**while swapped == true**" loop and outside of the for loop, assign to it the value of **end - 1**, and then decrement **j** within the for loop.

 The second way is to make the **j** pointer completely localized by declaring it inside the for loop and give it the following formula: **end - 1 - (i - start)**, this formula ensures that **j** is properly synchronized with the **i** pointer, without needing any bounds checks.
+When declared this way, the j pointer doesn't need to be decremented.

-The third way is what the current implementation does, which is to declare the **j** pointer outside of the for loop, declare a new pointer in the for loop and assign the **j** pointer to it, and then modify all comparisons and swapping operations to now use this new pointer rather than the **j** pointer.
+The third way is to declare the **j** pointer outside of the for loop, declare a new pointer in the for loop and assign the **j** pointer to it, and then modify all comparisons and swapping operations to now use this new pointer rather than the **j** pointer.
+Afterwards, make sure to decrement j in the inner loop.

 # Purpose
 This variant isn't going to compete against more practical sorting algorithms like Merge Sort and Quick Sort, this variant also isn't meant to be used as a